tyb01/tyb01/README.md

 ---

 ## Objective
 A passionate Data Science student at PUCIT with a strong foundation in programming, backend development, and AI-driven solutions.
-Skilled in problem-solving, algorithms, and collaboration — aiming to grow as a developer and contribute to impactful tech projects.
+Skilled in problem-solving, algorithms, and collaboration — aiming to grow and contribute to impactful tech projects.

 ---